Type something to search... Content intended for assistive technologies is not hidden from them

 -

-Unless the content is intended to become visible upon user action (for example, in a tab or drop-down menu), do not use the
+Unless the content is intended to be revealed by a user action (e.g., within a tab or a dropdown menu), avoid using the

-display or visibility properties, the HTML hidden attribute, or set the value of aria-hidden to true to hide content. -
+display or visibility properties, the hidden HTML attribute, or setting aria-hidden="true" to hide content. -

 Control